 8. Brass Swing Arm Sconce

-Lighting plays a crucial role in setting the mood, and a brass swing arm sconce offers both functional task lighting and vintage fixtures are perfect for bedside placement, freeing up valuable space on your nightstand for books or warm metallic finish of the brass adds a touch of shine and sophistication that complements the soft textures of a grandmillennial the arm is adjustable, you can easily direct the light for reading while maintaining a cozy, ambient glow in the rest of the space.
+Lighting plays a crucial role in setting the mood, and a brass swing arm sconce offers both functional task lighting and vintage appeal.
+These fixtures are perfect for bedside placement, freeing up valuable space on your nightstand for books or decor.
+The warm metallic finish of the brass adds a touch of shine and sophistication that complements the soft textures of a grandmillennial room.
+Because the arm is adjustable, you can easily direct the light for reading while maintaining a cozy, ambient glow in the rest of the space.
 It’s a practical design choice that looks like a curated find from an estate sale.

 9. Needlepoint Accent Pillow